 Because there’s no floor, we’d recommend using a ground sheet to prevent punctures when using an inflatable pad.
 The additional weight of the groundsheet will be worth it for most people.
 With a large piece of polycro for a groundsheet, this shelter still weighs under 24 ounces, including stakes.

 We were initially enamored with the simplicity of this tent, but it ultimately didn’t score very high on our list for a few reasons.
-While the interior floor space of this shelter is roomy for one, the headroom is poor—don’t buy this one if you want to sit up in your shelter.
+While the interior floor space of this shelter is roomy for one, the headroom is poor.
+If you want to be able to sit up in your tent, this is not the right choice for you.
 And with two people inside, gear tends to migrate to the edges where it’s at risk of drifting out of the tent and getting wet.
-The light and floppy fabric that closes off the foot end of the shelter seemed ill-designed to us and tended to drift inwards with wind.
+The light and floppy fabric that closes off the foot end of the shelter seemed ill-designed to us and tended to drift inwards with the wind.

-Called “the Model A of tents” by one of our testers, this design has been surpassed many times over by better-engineered shelters.
-But it could still have its place because higher-performing shelters cost a lot more.
-This tent makes sense for our list because it’s a light, compressible shelter with bug protection, and the Tarptent Preamble impressively offers these things for only $200.
+Called “the Model A of tents” by one of our testers, this design has been surpassed many times by better-engineered shelters.
+But it could still have its place because higher-performing shelters cost much more.
+This tent makes sense for our list because it’s a light, compressible shelter with bug protection, and it is these things for only $200.

 Type: Single-wall tarp/tent | Advertised Weight: 18.1 ounces (513 grams) | Actual Weight: 18.9 ounces (536 grams) | Packed Size: 4 x 10 inches (10 x 25 centimeters)Shop the Tarptent Preamble

 - Packs small